 Commentary: Almost a year in office, Rodrigo Duterte is far from the President he promised to be

 Rodrigo Duterte has been quite the maverick President, but has he delivered on his election promises?
-Close to a year since he assumed office, Mong Palentino assesses Duterte's performance.
+Mong Palentino, a former member of the Philippine House of Representatives, assesses his performance.

 MANILA: Almost one year since Duterte took over as the Philippines’ President, he continues to enjoy high popularity ratings, despite having a reported reputation as a misogynist and harbouring a questionable attitude towards the importance of human lives.